Exhibition

 A Century of Bookmaking at Phaidon

-100 Years of Creativity: A Century of Bookmaking at Phaidon brings together over 150 of the most influential Phaidon books published from the 1920s to present day.
-Set to run alongside Christie’s marquee Asian Art Week, the New York exhibition will travel to London next month.
+Christie’s and Phaidon announce 100 Years of Creativity: A Century of Bookmaking at Phaidon, on view 15-18 October, 2023 at Christie’s London, King Street.
+In celebration of the iconic illustrated publisher’s 100th anniversary, the exhibition brings together over 200 of the most influential Phaidon books published from the 1920s to the present day.
+Set to run alongside Christie’s Modern British & Irish Art sale, 18th and 19th October.

-"A century after Phaidon’s formation, one thing hasn’t changed: our belief that books should enlighten, delight, and inspire," said Phaidon CEO Keith Fox.
-"100 Years of Creativity will tell the story of how our books championed the great creative voices that defined the last 100 years."
+‘A century after Phaidon’s formation, one thing hasn’t changed: our belief that books should enlighten, delight, and inspire.
+100 Years of Creativity will tell the story of how our books championed the great creative voices that defined the last 100 years.’ – Keith Fox, CEO, Phaidon Press

-The Christie’s exhibition will be accompanied by a Phaidon anniversary book, also entitled 100 Years of Creativity.
-The hardcover volume will present original, visual contributions from 100 living artists, writers, designers, architects, illustrators, and chefs currently and previously published by Phaidon, including photographers Stephen Shore and Catherine Opie, chefs Ferran Adrià and Manu Buffara, artists Lorna Simpson and Sarah Sze, and designers Dieter Rams and Bruce Mau, among others.
+The exhibition is accompanied by a Phaidon anniversary book, also entitled 100 Years of Creativity.
+This hardcover volume will present original, visual contributions from 100 living artists, writers, designers, architects, illustrators, and chefs previously published by Phaidon, including photographers Stephen Shore and Catherine Opie, chefs Ferran Adrià and Ruth Rogers, artists Jean-Michel Othoniel and Sarah Sze, and designers Dieter Rams and Faye Toogood, among others.
 As a limited edition of 1,000 copies, the book will only be available as a gift from the publisher or via select anniversary partners.

-Phaidon was founded in Vienna by Dr Béla Horovitz, Frederick "Fritz" Ungar, and Ludwig Goldscheider, who named the company after Phaedo of Elis, a pupil of Socrates.
-Their vision was to create elegantly produced, accessibly priced art books — something that had not been done before.
-Today, Phaidon is the leading global publisher in the creative arts with a total of 50 million books sold in 40 languages and with 1,500 titles currently in print.
+Phaidon was founded in Vienna by Dr Béla Horovitz, Frederick ‘Fritz’ Ungar, and Ludwig Goldscheider, who named the company after Phaedo of Elis, a pupil of Socrates.
+Their vision was to create elegantly produced, accessibly priced art books – something that had not been done before.
+Today, Phaidon is the leading global publisher in the creative arts with 50 million books sold in 40 languages and 1,500 titles in print.

 Visit the Exhibition